Kansattica/Fluency/Documentation/articles/useful.md

 You've seen `Com()` before as well, though we called it `I()` last time. `Com()` is short for `Comment()`, and it simply passes things from its input to its output without changing them.
 Comments are often used to denote what's in the pipeline at a given time (though you can also use regular old lines that start with `//`), and when you need to line things up.
 For example, here, `Com("n")` is simply passing `Dup()`'s lower output to `Add()`'s lower input, and the `Com()` on top is making sure the spacing works out.
 You might wonder what the `"n"` is doing in there.
 It's called an argument, and it's a way of making sure things get put on the function's pipeline. `Comment()` simply ignores its arguments so you can put whatever you want in there- but I suggest putting it in double quotes so the interpreter can still make sense of it!

 The last new function is `Add()`.
-As you might guess, `Add()` reads something from the top and bottom pipelines, adds them together, and puts the results out on the top. `Add()` can also take an argument, like `Add(1)`.
+As you might guess, `Add()` reads something from the top and bottom pipelines, adds them together, and puts the results out on the top. `Add()` can also take an argument, like `Add(|1)`.
 In this case, it reads a number from the top pipeline, adds one to it, and puts it on the top pipeline without touching the bottom at all.
+Notice the pipe character- I'll talk more about this later, but for now, you can simply read it as "instead of reading from the bottom pipeline, use a 1.".

 "Hey, wait."
 I hear you cry.
 "Can't I get rid of all those comments?
 It seems like they're just taking up space."
 And you would be correct!
 A more succinct way to write this program would be: